adoptium/blog.adoptium.net/content/blog/secure-software-development/index.md

 Adoptium project, and Eclipse Temurin specifically to start with, is in terms of the points in the specifications.
 Our process will be:

-1. Determine which levels we already adhere too
+1. Determine which items in the specification we believe we already adhere to
-2. Collate the information on each of the SSDF points to determine where we currently stand
+2. Collate the information on each of the SSDF points to clarify where we currently stand relative to what is needed
-3. Determine next steps in order to help us achieve the next level
+3. Determine next steps in order to help us achieve increased compliance with the items we deem most important
-4. Implement actions to get to the best security levels that we can
+4. Implement actions to get to the best security for the product that we can and increase trust in our deliverables

 ## What have you done so far?